 To try to answer these questions it may be useful to return to another tool that has been used successfully for more than a decade: the customer journey.

-Transforming tourists into customers: An investment along the entire customer journey
+Customer retention in travel sector: An investment along the entire customer journey

 For a detailed discussion of the concept of the customer journey, we’ll refer to two previous posts: in the first we provide an introductory overview, in the second we focus on the customer journey map.
 Here, we’ll look the difference between traditional marketing models, give a brief definition, and look at the different phases of the customer journey.